 Beautiful Koh Lanta is a highlight of the Andaman Sea.
 Just a short ferry ride from the tourist bustle of Phuket, Koh Phi Phi and Krabi, you can find this wonderfully relaxed gem of an island.

 Of all theI islands in Thailand, Koh Lanta must be one of the best to visit with kids.
 Miles and miles of sandy beaches, warm calm seas and beautiful sunsets.
 What’s not to like?

 It is also one of the largest Thai islands and has retained that laid-back charm we all want from a paradise island.
 Inland you will find mountains shrouded in jungle, a protected mangrove forest and a pristine national park.

-We love the island and have returned there a few times, so in this guide to Koh Lanta, we would like to share with you our favourite things to do on Koh Lanta.
+We love the island and have returned there a few times, so in this guide to Koh Lanta, we would like to share some travel tips and our favourite things to do on Koh Lanta, Thailand.

 Koh Lanta is very much geared up for families with great hotels and restaurants with all you need for a relaxing stay with kids.
 The island even has preschools and schools popular with Swedes that escape their cold winter for the warmth Thailand.